santanunath/docker-node-react-mysql-fullstack-app/README.md

 Database: MySQL
 Proxy Server: Nginx

-for backend, index.js is the main file
+for backend, index.js is the main file. (port:3001 defined here)
 for frontend, /src/App.js is the main file

 Step1: